Immersion (virtual reality): Technology

-Immersive virtual reality is a technology that aims to completely immerse the user inside the computer generated world, giving the impression to the user that they have "stepped inside" the synthetic world.
+Immersive virtual reality is a technology that creates for the user an immersive generated world inside the computer, giving the impression to the user that they have "stepped inside" the synthetic world.
 This is achieved by either using the technologies of Head-Mounted Display(HMD) or multiple projections.
 HMD allows VR to be projected right in front of the eyes and allows users to focus on it without any distraction.
 The earliest attempts at developing immersive technology date back to the 1800s.
 Without these early attempts, the world of immersive technology would never have reached its advanced technological state we have today.
 The many elements that surround the realm of immersive technology all come together in different ways to create different types of immersive technology including virtual reality and pervasive gaming.
-While immersive technology has already had an immense impact on our world, its progressive growth and development will continue to make lasting impacts among our technological culture.